SynthAIr/syntabair/README.md

 ## Acknowledgments

-This project incorporates code from the [TabSyn](https://github.com/amazon-science/tabsyn) repository by Amazon Science, licensed under the Apache License 2.0.
-Modifications have been made to the original code.
+This project incorporates code from the following open-source projects:

+- [TabSyn](https://github.com/amazon-science/tabsyn) by Amazon Science, licensed under the Apache License 2.0.
+- [REaLTabFormer](https://github.com/worldbank/REaLTabFormer) by The World Bank, licensed under the MIT License.

+Modifications have been made to the original code to suit this project's requirements.